Register company in BVI

 - The British Virgin Islands (BVI) are no different.
 A Tax Haven in itself, tax regulations in the country are fairly simple.
 With no taxes on offshore accounts and no establishment of tax treaties, it is no doubt that the BVI have been classified as a Tax Haven too.

-- Through the enactment of simple taxation rules, the BVI has successfully created a system that offers many benefits to its companies.
+- Through the enactment of simple taxation rules, the BVI has successfully created what is called a “territorial tax system” that offers many benefits to its companies.
 The BVI does not impose any capital gains, gifts, sales, value-added, profit, inheritance, or corporation tax.
 Employees’ salaries are taxed at 10% and 14% for the employer if the annual payroll exceeds US$150,000 or the annual turnover exceeds US$300,000.

 - This seemingly attractive tax regime has also lured many investors to register company in BVI and set up foreign-invested enterprises in its home country in order to capitalize on the taxation benefits.
 With such low tax rates, it is easy to see why the BVI has been classified as a Tax Haven.

 - In hindsight, the low tax rate may seem appealing.
 However, before we proceed with BVI company registration, you will have to scrutinize and understand the limitations as well.
-Generally, Tetra Consultants recommends you set up offshore companies in more reputable jurisdictions such as Singapore, Hong Kong, UK or Dubai.
+Despite recent anti-money laundering laws implemented to improve BVI’s reputation for tax evasion, generally, Tetra Consultants recommends you set up offshore companies in more reputable jurisdictions such as Singapore, Hong Kong, UK or Dubai.

 Types of companies in BVI

 - Offshore companies are named differently in each country.
-Widely known as the International Business Company (IBC), this popular business entity is also labeled as non-resident companies, exempt companies, special license companies and more.
+Widely known as the International Business Company (IBC) which was legalised under the 1984 International Business Companies Act, this popular business entity is also labeled as non-resident companies, exempt companies, special license companies and more.
 After the introduction of a level zero-tax for all businesses in 2004, the BVI has amended the official name for all new companies to now be simply known as a Business Company.

 - Regardless of the name prescribed, all of those entities are independent corporate bodies or otherwise, “judicial persons”, with their tax benefits being prescribed by the actual laws of the registration country.
 Commonly, the name known and used in popular sources may not be the same as what you may come across in the law.